-Whether you walk for exercise or need a little incentive to boost your step count for the day, did you know that there are ways to make money all while walking?
+Whether you walk for exercise or need a little incentive to boost your step count for the day, did you know that there are ways to get paid to walk?

 Usually, as long as you have a smartphone that can download apps, either from the Google Play or iTunes store, then it is 100% possible!